wjzakrzew/Medicinal_Marijuana_Dispensaries_And_Crime/README.md

 confounding factors and data limitations are discussed.

 ## Data and Code
-Link to replicate the findings of this study can be found [here](https://www.dropbox.com/s/3vt8hoow98r8jlh/DC_MMD_Analysis.7z?dl=0)
+All Data and Code to replicate the findings of this study can be found [here](https://www.dropbox.com/s/3vt8hoow98r8jlh/DC_MMD_Analysis.7z?dl=0)